 3 Death, with thy weapons of war lay me low, Strike, king of terrors, I fear not the blow, Jesus hath broken the bars of the tomb; Joyfully, joyfully will I go home.
 Bright will the morn of eternity dawn, Death shall be banish'd, his sceptre be gone; Joyfully then shall I witness his doom, Joyfully, joyfully, safely at home.

-- 1 Happy the spirit released from its clay;
+- Happy the spirit released from its clay;

 Happy the soul that goes bounding away;

 Singing, as upward it hastes to the skies,

 Victory! victory! homeward I rise.

 Many the toils it has pass'd through below,

 Many the seasons of trial and wo;

 Many the doubtings it never should sing,

 Victory! victory! thus on the wing.

 - 2 How can we wish them recall'd from their home, Longer in sorrowing exile to roam?

 Safely they pass'd from their troubles beneath, Victory! victory! shouting in death.

 Thus let them slumber, till Christ from the skies, Bids them in glorified body arise;

 Singing, as upward they spring from the tomb, Victory! victory!
 Jesus hath come!

-Here I am grieved while my foes me surround; Yet I am blest, I am blest; I will go forward, for this is my theme, There, there is rest, there is rest.

-3 Here are afflictions and trials severe;
+HERE IS NO REST.

+They have been called to receive their reward; There, there is rest, there is rest.

-Here is no rest, here is no rest:
+4 This world of cares is a wilderness state, Here is no rest, here is no rest;

-Here I must part with the friends I hold dear,

-Yet I am blest, I am blest;
+Here I must bear from the world, all its hate. - Yet I am blest, I am blest;

-Sweet is the promise I read in his word,

-Blessed are they who have died in the Lord,

-They have been called to receive their reward;
+Soon shall I be from the wicked released, Soon shall the weary forever be blest, Soon shall I lean upon Jesus' breast,

 There, there is rest, there is rest.

-4 This world of cares is a wilderness state,

-Here is no rest, here is no rest;

-Here I must bear from the world, all its hate,

-Yet I am blest, I am blest;

-Soon shall I be from the wicked released,

-Soon shall I lean upon Jesus' breast,

-There, there is rest, there is rest.
+COSTELLOW.
+L. M. COSTELLOW.
+237

-- 3 They see the Saviour face to face: They sing the triumph of his grace; And day and night, with ceaseless praise, - To him their loud hosannas raise.
+3 They see the Saviour face to face: They sing the triumph of his grace; And day and night, with ceaseless praise,

+To him their loud hosannas raise.
 4 O, may we tread the sacred road

-That holy saints and martyrs trod;

-Wage to the end the glorious strife,

-And win, like them, a crown of life.
+That holy saints and martyrs trod; Wage to the end the glorious strife, And win, like them, a crown of life.

-- 1 When, gracious Lord, when shall it be
+1 When, gracious Lord, when shall it be

 That I shall find my all in thee?

-The fulness of thy promise prove,

-The seal of thine eternal love?
+The fulness of thy promise prove, The seal of thine eternal love?

 - 2 A poor blind child I wander here, If haply I may feel thee near: O dark! dark! dark!
-Istill must say, Amidst the blaze of gospel day.

-- 3 Thee, only thee, I fain would find; And cast the world and flesh behind; Thou, only thou, to me be given, Of all thou hast in earth or heaven.

-- 4 When from the arm of flesh set free,

-Jesus, my soul sha!l fly to thee:

-Jesus, when I have lost my all,

-I shall upon thy bosom fall.
+I still must say, Amidst the blaze of gospel day. - 3 Thee, only thee, I fain would find; And cast the world and flesh behind; Thou, only thou, to me be given, Of all thou hast in earth or heaven. - 4 When from the arm of flesh set free, Jesus, my soul shall fly to thee: Jesus, when I have lost my all, I shall upon thy bosom fall.